Montreal-Quakers/website/README.md

 - [This site vs. Wordpress](#this-site-vs-wordpress)

 # About this website
-This GitHub hosts the Montreal Quaker meeting website using system that converts text into webpages.
+This GitHub hosts the Montreal Quaker meeting website using a system that converts text into webpages.
 Like Wordpress, it shouldn't be too tricky to add pages and blog posts, or edit existing pages.

 # The short version
 The only thing people are likely to need to change regularly are blog posts.
-This section contains EVERYTHING you need to know to do so.
+This section contains **everything** you need to know to do so.

-No need to memorize ANY of this information.
+No need to memorize **any** of this information.
 Throughout this README, if you're planning to do a task, just look up the instructions one step at a time as you're doing the task.

-The blog posts are in the ```_posts``` folder.
+The blog posts are in the ```_posts``` [folder](https://github.com/mtlquakers/website/tree/master/_posts).
 Existing posts are organized chronologically and end in ```.md```.

 In order to create a new post, follow these steps.
 1. Open the ```_posts``` folder.
-2. Click on ```Create new file```
+2. Click on ```Create new file```.
 3. Name the file, beginning with the date, in this format: ```YYYY-MM-DD-your-title.md```.
 For instance, you could name a post ```2020-05-24-hello-world.md```.
 4. Copy and paste the front matter below.
 This front matter is explained in detail in this README, but all you need to do is copy and paste this:
 ```